 How do I reach the Graduate School with questions?

-The Graduate School is able to offer all services and support virtually and in planning for in-person appointments in the Fall.
+The Graduate School is able to offer all services and support virtually and in-person during the Fall term.
 The best way to reach the Graduate School with questions is to email [email protected].
-Deans and staff can meet with you remotely by phone or zoom.
+Deans and staff can meet with you remotely by phone or Zoom.
 You can make a remote meeting appointment with the Associate Dean of Student Support, as well.

 Where do I go with questions about my SAS accommodations?